suha2502/econometrics-portfolio/04-education-race-therapy/README.md

-# Does the Attainment of Higher Education Mitigate Racial Disparities in the Uptake of Mental Health Treatment Among Young Adults?
+# Does the Attainment of Higher Education Mitigate Racial Disparities in the Uptake of Mental Health Treatment among Young Adults?

 **Institution:** University of Toronto, Department of Economics
 **Course:** ECO483: Health & Economic Inequality